 Providing advice that is always in the best interest of the client under the duty of loyalty and duty of care is what being a fiduciary means.
 In our world, you can’t do this part-time.
-It’s and all or none sort of thing.
-If an advisor is not a full-time, all-the-time fiduciary they can suggest investments that are “suitable” and not necessarily in the “BEST” interest of the client.
-Financial Advisers and firms who are not full-time, all-the-time, fiduciaries often receive additional compensation which is not disclosed to the client for selling certain products vs. others.
+It’s an all or none sort of thing.
+If an advisor is not a full-time, all-the-time fiduciary, they can suggest investments that are “suitable” and not necessarily in the “BEST” interest of the client.
+Financial Advisers and firms who are not full-time, all-the-time fiduciaries often receive additional compensation, which is not disclosed to the client, for selling certain products vs. others.
 This very act is a conflict of interest which can result in bias toward something that is not the absolute best for the client.

-For example, there are investment companies with household names, who represent themselves as a discount model or somehow lower cost and that they are serving the best interest of their clients.
-However, when you peel the layers you will find their advisors are getting paid, sometimes as much as 3x, for selling the “house” product or proprietary product.
+For example, there are investment companies with household names, who represent themselves as a discount model or somehow lower costs and say they are serving the best interest of their clients.
+However, when you peel the layers, you will find their advisors are getting paid, sometimes as much as 3x, for selling the “house” product or proprietary product.
 Unfortunately, that very product that pays more to the adviser is NOT in the client’s best interest, but the individual client goes completely unaware of the deception that is perpetuated on them.

-What is the difference between and Advisor and Adviser?
+What is the difference between an Advisor and Adviser?

 The Investment Advisers Act of 1940 is U.S. federal law that defines the role and responsibilities of an investment adviser.
 The law was created to protect consumers against misleading and fraudulent investment advice.
 While both terms can be used interchangeably, we believe that acting under the duty of loyalty and duty of case as a full-time fiduciary is what advisers do, while operating under the “suitability” rules is what “advisors” do.
 To be clear, we are not stating this is law, just simply our view.
 However, since the act is called “Investment Advisers Act of 1940”, we think the right term is Advisers.